-If you direct your Roth IRA to be invested in securities which result in unrelated business taxable income, Stifel as agent for Stifel IRA Custodian will prepare and file Form 990-T on your behalf.
-The tax returns will be prepared at the Roth IRA holder's expense by an outside accounting firm chosen by Stifel as agent for Stifel IRA Custodian.
-Any taxes due will be paid out of the Roth IRA account.
+If you direct your Roth IRA to be invested in securities that result in unrelated business taxable income, Stifel will prepare and file Form 990-T on your behalf.
+The tax returns will be prepared at the Roth IRA holder's expense by an outside accounting firm of Stifel's choice.
+Any taxes due will be paid out of the Roth IRA.
 Please see Stifel's fee schedule located in our disclosure booklet for all applicable fees.
-Limited Partnerships are an example of a security which may result in unrelated business taxable income.
+Limited Partnerships are an example of a security that may result in unrelated business taxable income.